golota60/lang-wars/README.md

 ## Frontend

-Not yet initialized
+No need

-# Starting Backend
+# Starting

-Navigate into the 'server' directory of the project and run `yarn`.
+In the root directory of the proejct run `yarn` to install all the dependencies.
 Then,

 `yarn server` - to run the server

-or

 `yarn server:dev` -  if you want the server to reload on changes

+`yarn front` - to run frontend with changes on reload

+`yarn all` - to run backend and frontend simultaneously with reloading on changes

 The server is running on port 5000

-# Starting Frontend

-Not yet initialized

 # Learning how the project works